Considerations Before Buying a Second HomeMay 24, 2017

 Q. What about getting a mortgage on a second home?

 An experienced banker can be invaluable in helping to understand the costs of purchasing a second home and the loan options available to you.
 They can look at your current financial situation and the property you want to purchase, and advise you on what type of loan you may be eligible for.
 A banker can also help you get prequalified or preapproved for a loan before you start looking at properties, so you know what you can afford to buy.

 Before searching for a second home, it is important to clearly define your goals for the home – whether it is a retirement destination, an investment property, or used for other purposes.
 Next, build your team of professionals, including a banker, tax advisor, and real estate agent who can help you navigate the process.
 Remember that purchasing a second home is a big decision that should be made carefully, and in the context of your total financial life.
 So be sure to include your financial advisor or planner.

-- This material is not a recommendation of any particular security, is not based on any particular financial situation or needs, and is not intended to replace the advice of a qualified attorney, tax advisor or investment professional.
+- This material is not a recommendation of any particular security, is not based on any particular financial situation or need, and is not intended to replace the advice of a qualified attorney, tax advisor or investment professional.
 Diversification does not guarantee a profit or protect against all risk.

 - Data contained herein from third-party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be guaranteed.
-All expressions of opinion are subject to change without notice depending upon worldwide market, economic or political conditions.

 If you are reviewing your estate plans, or simply covering the "what-ifs" with your family, here are a few options to consider regarding this important financial planning technique.
 David Stubblefield, Senior Financial Planner at Commerce Trust Company, takes a moment to discuss why it's best to think ahead.